reactjs/react.dev/src/content/learn/render-and-commit.md

 ## Step 2: React renders your Components {/*step-2-react-renders-your-components*/}

-After you trigger a render, React calls your Components to figure out what to display on screen. **"Rendering" is React calling your components.**
+After you trigger a render, React calls your Components to figure out what to display on screen. **"Rendering" is React calling your Components.**

-* **On initial render,** React will call the root component.
+* **On initial render,** React will call the root Component.
 * **For subsequent renders,** React will call the function Component whose state update triggered the render.

-This process is recursive: if the updated Component returns some other component, React will render _that_ Component next, and if that Component also returns something, it will render _that_ Component next, and so on.
+This process is recursive: if the updated Component returns some other Component, React will render _that_ Component next, and if that Component also returns something, it will render _that_ Component next, and so on.
 The process will continue until there are no more nested Components and React knows exactly what should be displayed on screen.

 In the following example, React will call `Gallery()` and  `Image()` several times: